 Chicago Police Officer Jason Van Dyke on Friday was found guilty of second degree murder and of all 16 counts of aggravated assault for the shooting death of 17-year-old Laquon McDonald.
-You can see live coverage and analysis from NBC Chicago here.
+Read more here.

 Here's a look at some of the key players in the murder trial of white Chicago police officer Jason Van Dyke for the shooting of black teenager Laquan McDonald.

 On the October 2014 night Laquan McDonald was shot to death, he was like so many other children of broken homes on the city's fringes.
 He spent most of his 17 years as a ward of the state, shuttled between different relatives' homes and foster care from the time he was 3.
 McDonald wound up in juvenile detention after an arrest for marijuana possession in January 2014.
 But school officials, relatives and his family's attorney say there were signs that he was trying to get his life back in order.
 An autopsy showed McDonald had a small amount of the hallucinogenic drug PCP in his system when he died.

 Before the shooting, Jason Van Dyke never saw his name in the paper.
 Van Dyke, now 40, was just one of the 12,000 Chicago police officers who showed up to work, worked their shifts and went home to his wife, Tiffany, and their two school-age daughters.
 He also worked a part-time security job.
 He had been on the force for 13 years when the shooting happened.
 According to a database that includes reports from 2002 to 2008 and 2011 until 2015, he was the subject of at least 20 citizen complaints — eight of which alleged excessive force.
 Though he was never disciplined, a jury did once award $350,000 to a man who filed an excessive force lawsuit against him.